IBM/azure-marketplace-arm-templates/cloud-pak-for-integration/README.md

 ## Deploy with ARO

 Deploys an Azure Red Hat OpenShift (ARO) managed cluster and then deploys an IBM Cloud Pak for Integration instance onto that cluster.

+## Deploy with OCP IPI

+Deploys a self-managed OpenShift Installer Provisioned Infrastructure cluster and then deploys an IBM Cloud Pak for Integration instance onto that cluster.